SaroshKhawar496/BoLend/README.md

 # BoLend
-Single Page Web Application for borrowing & lending of items.
+Single Page Web Application for borrowing & lending of items.<br>
-Uses Angular on Frontend
+Uses Angular on Frontend<br>
-Ruby on Rails for Backend
+Ruby on Rails for Backend<br>
-PostgreSQL as Database
+PostgreSQL as Database<br>
-Website being hosted on https://sheltered-reaches-72765.herokuapp.com/
+Website being hosted on https://sheltered-reaches-72765.herokuapp.com/<br>